Aneurysms, ischaemic limb and occlusions

 - Signs of acute limb ischaemia (“6 Ps”): Pain, Pallor, Pulselessness, Paraesthesia, Paralysis, Perishingly cold.

-- Claudication in chronic occlusion.
+- Claudication and trophic changes in chronic occlusion.

 🛠️ Management of Aneurysms